Anthares101/raptor-blog/attacking-wi-fi-networks-with-aircrack-ng/index.md

 	<img width="75%" height="75%" src="images/4-way-handshake.svg" alt="Image of the WPA 4 way handshake">
 </p>

+If you want to learn more about this part, I recommend [this article](https://www.wifi-professionals.com/2019/01/4-way-handshake).

 ### Attack

 The only way of attacking WPA is brute force, it is not fancy but is what we have.
 First we will need to capture a 4-way handshake, in order to that we can start capturing packages as we saw earlier and then deauthenticate a user from the target network.
 That way the client will try to connect back to the AP and we will get the handshake (Also we could just wait for a new client).